America only one step away from recession

 Global finance chiefs are warning that swift action is urgently needed to escape a new wave of economic crisis.
 And the annual spring gathering about the world economy produced a dreadful financial forecast.

+Some believe the IMF and the World Bank might not be the solution countries need when the cash runs dry.
+Andrew Garvin Marshall says these institutions are actually to blame for many problems in developing states.
+“The International Monetary Fund and the World Bank say that they are interested in reducing poverty.
+All their actions however said otherwise.
+Their actions have instead raised the poverty level and created under-development”, said Marshall.
 The Western banking corporations do their best to make developing countries dependant, believes Marshall.
 “They make developing countries produce certain crops for export to the European missions and thus making the countries dependent on European missions for food and other services.
 And not only are they interested in continuing to manage the so-called developing world, but they are also trying to integrate and advance the process of global governance by bringing in emerging agents such as China and India and other nations”.